ton31337/ton31337.github.io/_posts/2017-05-08-ipv6-metadata.md

 - blog
 ---

 It's 2017, but I still have to tell people time to time what it is, how it works, what's the benefit comparing with [ancient protocol](https://en.wikipedia.org/wiki/IPv4), how it differs and so on and so forth.

+Although it has been around for years, it has only been until recently that IPv6 adoption has been gaining pace.

 As you see in the picture below IPv6 adoption is getting pace.
 What does it mean?
 It means, that more and more devices are connecting to the internet (Internet of Things is trending these days) and they require to be reachable from outside bypassing well-known CG-NAT and other stuff.
 Even [performance](https://code.facebook.com/posts/1192894270727351/ipv6-it-s-time-to-get-on-board/) is nearly 10-15% better with IPv6, thus there is zero reason why not to start to use IPv6 this right now.